Aruba: Parliament is dissolved and the elections that were scheduled for September 24 are advanced to June 25.

 United States: Former governor of Montana (1989-93) Stan Stephens dies.

-Bulgaria: In parliamentary elections, Citizens for European Development of Bulgaria-Union of Democratic Forces wins 25.8% of the vote (75 of 240 seats), There Is Such A People 17.4% (51), the Bulgarian Socialist Party 14.8% (43), the Movement for Rights and Freedoms 10.3% (30), and Democratic Bulgaria 9.3% (27).
+Bulgaria: In parliamentary elections, Citizens for European Development of Bulgaria-Union of Democratic Forces wins 25.8% of the vote (75 of 240 seats), There Is Such A People 17.4% (51), the coalition led by the Bulgarian Socialist Party 14.8% (43), the Movement for Rights and Freedoms 10.3% (30), and Democratic Bulgaria 9.3% (27).
 Turnout is 49.1%.
 On April 15 Prime Minister Boiko Borisov resigns (accepted by parliament April 16).
 On April 20 President Rumen Radev asks Daniel Mitov to form a government.
 On April 23 Mitov returns the mandate.
 On April 28 Radev asks Antoaneta Stefanova to form a government but she immediately returns the mandate.

 Japan: In gubernatorial elections in Akita, incumbent Norihisa Satake is reelected with 49.5% of the vote, while Toshihide Muraoka wins 41.1%.
 Turnout is 56.6%.